-- 1. Has demonstrated adequate academic progress in the previous semester; is currently enrolled in school and making progress toward obtaining a high school diploma or its equivalent or has passing grades in 70 percent or more of his/her classes.
-Adequate academic progress will be evaluated at the end of the first semester and at the end of the school year. - 2.
-Has not dropped out of school. - 3.
-Is enrolled and in good standing with his/her school and not in violation of NCGS 20-11(N1) legislation listed below. - 4.
-Only one (1) DEC will be issued per student per semester and this DEC is only good for thirty (30) days.
+- Has demonstrated adequate academic progress in the previous semester; is currently enrolled in school and making progress toward obtaining a high school diploma or its equivalent or has passing grades in 70 percent or more of his/ her classes.
+Adequate academic progress will be evaluated at the end of the first semester and at the end of the school year. - Has not dropped out of school. - Is enrolled and in good standing with his/her school and not in violation of NCGS 20-11(N1) legislation listed below. - Only one (1) DEC will be issued per student per semester and this DEC is only good for thirty (30) days.
+Students must be 15 years of age to receive this certificate.